basho/basho_docs/source/languages/en/timeseries/using/activating.md

 {riak_field_v1,<<"FIELD_NAME">>,COLUMN_INDEX,COLUMN_TYPE,NULLABLE}
 ```

-The Key info contains the columns used for the Partition Key (defines how the data set is chunked, and then chunk data is co-located), and the Local Key(the unique identifier within a chunk).
-These two sets of columns will mostly be the same, but the Partition Key will have an additional Quantum definition for the timestamp column:
+The `key` information contains the columns used for the partition key, which defines how the data set is chunked and where the chunk data is co-located, and the local key which uniquely identifies the data within a chunk.
+These two sets of columns will mostly be the same, but the partition key will have an additional quantum definition for the timestamp column:

 ```sh
 {key_v1,[